mrfrase3/a-painter-socket-server/README.md

 # A-Painter Socket Server Demo #
 A socket based multiplayer server example for a-painter

+We recently had the privledge to exhibit multipalyer A-Painter in the VR Showcase at SIGGRAPH Asia 2017.
+As a part of this we got in some local artists to try it out, you can see their paintings, and others, [here](https://mrfrase3.github.io/a-painterSA17/).

 **Note:**
 This is a proof of concept only, **this should not be used in production**.
 There are serious vulnerabilities which would not fly in production.